Azure/pytest-azurepipelines/README.rst

       pip install pytest pytest-azurepipelines pytest-cov
       pytest tests/ --cov my_project --cov-report html

+To disable coverage upload, use the `--no-coverage-upload` flag.

 Running in Docker
 -----------------

-The plugin attempts to automatically detect if running inside a docker container with path mounted in a different location, it will apply the mappings to the path to report them back to Azure Pipelines using the path from the host that has been bind mounted to the docker container.
-No configuration is required it should just work as long as bind mounting is used to the path the pytest output is written to.
+The plugin automatically detects when running inside a docker container.
+It will apply the mappings to the path to report them back to Azure Pipelines using the path from the host that has been bind mounted to the docker container.

+No configuration is required if bind mounting is used to the path the pytest output is written to.
 Also ensure the files are written using an account the host has access to, this can be done by supplying the user and group of the host account to the run command.